 I hate the title of this post.
 Why?
-Because, I hate to think of Johnny Utah as a “RV” he’s an adventure van damn it.
-But thats a rant for another post.
+Because, I hate to think of Johnny Utah as an “RV” he’s an adventure van damn it.
+But that’s a rant for another post.
 Let’s talk border crossings…

 In case you can’t handle the suspense to know how it went or just don’t feel like reading.
 Here’s the visual version (video) of how our crossing from New York into Ontario went…

 Entering another country whether by land, sea or air can be a stressful process.
 There’s no denying that.
 While living in Europe, we did it hundreds of times, and every time it was equally stressful.
 There’s a lot of questions and paperwork, neither one you want to get wrong or misplace.

 Obviously, if you’re going by plane it’s pretty straightforward, don’t smuggle stuff in your bags and keep a tight grip on your passport.
 Driving into another country is another thing, driving an RV into another country is a whole other thing.
 The most important thing you can do before attempting to enter another country is research, and we did a lot.
 There’s a lot of info out there about this and all of it is worth a read, but we decided just to go straight to the source to be sure we didn’t miss anything.

 The information provided by the Canadian Government seemed pretty simple, but we weren’t taking any chances, so we heeded the advice of friends, and other travelers and prepped based on their recommendations.

 What You Need To Bring:

 - Driver Licenses